u.s. expat tax guide – france

 Eligibility for this credit does not depend on US income; earnings in France also qualify.
 For the tax year 2023, the credit amount is US$1,600 per child, and for 2024, it has increased to US$1,700.

-What are the income requirements to claim the Additional Child Tax Credit refund?
+Income rules to claim the Additional Child Tax Credit refund

 To be eligible for the refundable Child Tax Credit of US$1,700 per child for the 2024 tax year, you must earn a minimum Modified Adjusted Gross Income (MAGI).
 Specifically, you need to earn at least $2,500 to start qualifying.
 From there, 15% of your earnings above US$2,500 are considered when calculating your potential refund amount, up to the maximum refundable amount per child.